ebi-pf-team/interproscan-docs/docs/AlternativeContainers.rst

 popular alternative to Docker.
 Apptainer does not require root privileges or a separate daemon process, unlike Docker.

-You will need Apptainer installed on the system(s) you will use to build the container image and run the pipeline.

 Build an Apptainer image
 ~~~~~~~~~~~~~~~~~~~~~~~~